stevekwan/best-practices/javascript/gotchas.md

 If you take nothing else away from this article, I __highly__ recommend you read [JavaScript: The Good Parts, by Douglas Crockford][good-parts].
 It's the single best resource I'm aware of for getting new JavaScript developers up to speed.

+Note that I use [Allman indentation style][allman] in this document, despite the fact that a large portion of the JavaScript community frowns upon it (and for reasons I don't completely disagree with).
+However, I find this indention style to be much clearer and more readable than the alternatives.
+I like its gestalt.
+But please don't take my use of this indentation style as a suggestion that _all_ JavaScript should be written using Allman style.

 Author:
 Steve Kwan, Project Lead, EASPORTS.com
 Electronic Arts